KieniL/FamilyCluster_Cert/README.md

 ## Logging

-The logging is done with the default logging of spring boot (logback-spring).
+The logging is done with the default logging of spring boot (logback-spring) from the controller.
-A logback-spring.xml is added and a new environment variable (CERT_LOG_LEVEL)
+A logback-spring.xml is added and a new environment variable (CERT_LOG_LEVEL).

 ### Log Levels
 Set this variable to see different loggings: